N215-samhigg/Homework-9/README.md

 A sample project of a travel agency.
-Hosted at X
+Hosted at https://samhi113.github.io/travel-fly/